uselagoon/lagoon/docs/using_lagoon/drupal/lagoonize.md

 ## 4. Rerun `composer install` (for Composer projects only)

-In a local development environment you most probably open the Drupal Code in your favorite IDE and you also want all dependencies downloaded and existing, so connect into the cli container and run `composer install`:
+In a local development environment you most probably open the Drupal Code in your favorite IDE and you also want all dependencies downloaded and installed, so connect into the cli container and run `composer install`:

     docker-compose exec cli bash
     composer install